jcdcodes/randompassword/README.md

 ## Usage

 This script picks four random words for you.
 It then shows you the number of similar combinations it could have come up with.
 (On my machine, the `words.txt` file contains 57,077 words.
-I haven't heard of a lot of them, but they're at least memorable.)
+I haven't heard of a lot of them, but they're at least more memorable than random letters and numbers.)

 <pre>
 $ ./randompassword.py